Frequently Asked Questions about Buying and Selling a House

 Our Conveyancing team here Pearson Solicitors and Financial Advisers offers a full range of legal services and can offer expert advice regarding important processes such as the handling of contracts, dealing with the Land Registry, transferring funds to pay for the property and the carrying out of all necessary searches before the local searches and land registry.

 If you are buying or selling a home, do read our Guide – Buying or Selling a Home and our FAQS below.
 They will guide you step by step through the purchase and sale process to help you make a smooth move.

-If you don’t find the information you’re looking for, give us a call on 0161 785 3500 or make an enquiry.
-We will talk you through the process and let you know how much it will cost.
+If you are wishing to complete another type of Conveyancing transaction above or you don’t find the information you are look for, do contact us on 0161 785 3500 or make an enquiry.
+We will gladly guide you through the process and let you know much it will cost.